 - Salkantay trek: This is known to be the next best option.
 It includes hiking for 4 days and reaching Machu Picchu on the fifth day.

 - jungle trek: I saw this as an ‘all you can do in a trek’ option.
 It included hiking, rafting, and some other adventure sports.
 I know only one person who opted for this and he really enjoyed it.

 After assessing my options, I decided to go for Salkantay trek (also read Salcantay).
 My decision was based on the fact that I wasn’t going to save much money by going directly anyway.
 Here is my personal experience with the trek and also my account of ‘How I moved from calling drunk people ‘irresponsible’ to becoming one.

 Cost: USD165 (That’s what I paid, I met someone later who had paid USD 135 for the same trek, also met someone who paid over USD200).
-Cost would also vary based on what transport you decide to return with.
-Train is the most expensive option so obviously I didn’t choose it (Took a mini bus instead).
+The cost would also vary based on what transport you decide to return with.
+The train is the most expensive option so obviously, I didn’t choose it (Took a minibus instead).